Gravity (2013 film): Development

 As a child, Alfonso Cuarón had an affinity for space programs, dreamed of becoming an astronaut, and would watch live Moon landings on television.
-He was 8 years old when Apollo 11 landed on the Moon in 1969 and was profoundly influenced by Neil Armstrong.
+He was seven years old when Apollo 11 landed on the Moon in 1969 and was profoundly influenced by Neil Armstrong.
 At that time, his grandmother bought a new television in order to be able to see the Moon landing.
 He watched space films, such as A Trip to the Moon (1902), and was further drawn to films featuring the technology of space exploration and trying to honor the laws of physics, such as Marooned (1969) and Woman in the Moon (1929).

-In 2008, money dried up on a project titled A Boy and His Shoe written by Cuarón and his son Jonás.
+In 2008, funding ran out on a project entitled A Boy and His Shoe written by Cuarón and his son Jonás.
 They wrote a first draft of what would become Gravity in three weeks.
 After they finished the screenplay, Cuarón attempted to develop his project at Universal Pictures, where it stayed in development hell.
 When co-chairmen Marc Shmuger and David Linde were ousted from Universal in 2009, Cuarón asked for the project to be released, and then Warner Bros Pictures chief Jeff Robinov stepped in.
 After the rights to the project were sold, it began development at Warner Bros.
 Three years later, when the movie was still unfinished, Robinov was let go.

 In 2014, author Tess Gerritsen filed a lawsuit against Warner Bros. for breach of contract, alleging that the film Gravity is an adaptation of her 1999 novel of the same name.
 The suit was dismissed twice in 2015.

 Writing

 Cuarón co-wrote the screenplay with his son Jonás.
 However, Cuarón never intended to make a space film.
 Before conceiving the story, he started out with a theme: adversity.
 He would discuss with Jonás survival scenarios in hostile, isolated locations, such as the desert (Jonás wrote a desert film, Desierto, which was released in 2015).
-Finally, he decided to take it to an extreme place where there's nothing: "I had this image of an astronaut spinning into space away from human communication.
+Finally, he decided to take it to an extreme place where there was nothing: "I had this image of an astronaut spinning into space away from human communication.
 The metaphor was already so obvious."
+Scott Frank did an uncredited rewrite of the screenplay.